lojoh/lojoh_os/README.md

 ```

 ## Run
-To run the application you can use a virtual machine running ubuntu.
+To run the application you can use a virtual machine.
 See this link for instructions regarding installing and using qemu: https://www.minitool.com/partition-disk/qemu-for-windows.html

 First step is to copy target/x86_64-blog_os/debug/bootimage-lord_os.bin to D:\qemu\.
 Then cd to that folder: